fablabnbg/inkscape-silhouette/README.md

 Misfeatures of InkCut that we do not 'feature':
 * transforms are missing most of the time.
 * Stars, polygons, and boxes are plotted not closed, the final stroke is missing.
+(Must be me, no?)
-* always plots layers, even if hidden.
+* always plots all layers, even if hidden.

 TODO:
 * Find out, if inkscape could keep the current selection, after running an